reuk/wayverb/docs_source/evaluation.md

 ### Directional Contributions

-To test that microphone modelling behaves as expected, a cardioid microphone is placed in the exact centre of the "large" cuboid room, facing away from the source, which is positioned at a distance of 3m along the z-axis.
+To test that microphone modelling behaves as expected, two cardioid microphones are placed in the exact centre of the "large" cuboid room, facing toward and away from the source, which is positioned at a distance of 3m along the z-axis.

 An ideal cardioid microphone has unity gain in its forward direction, and completely rejects waves incident from behind.
-In this test, the direct contribution from the source originates directly behind the receiver, so it should not be present in the output.
-The first contribution detected by the receiver is caused by reflections from the floor and ceiling.
-Both of these reflection paths have lengths of exactly 5m, corresponding to 0.0147s.
-These contributions will be incident from behind the microphone (but not directly behind) so they should have a relatively reduced magnitude.
+In this test, the direct contribution from the source originates directly in front of one receiver and behind the other, so it should be present only in the signal measured at the capsule facing the source.
+The next-shortest path from the source to the receivers is caused by reflections from the floor and ceiling, both with path lengths of 5m, corresponding to 0.0147s.
+These paths should cause a strong contribution in the capsule facing the source, and a quieter contribution in the capsule facing away.
+There is a path with a length of 11m which should strike the receivers from the opposite direction to the source.
+At this time, there should be a large contribution in the away-facing capsule, and a small contribution in the toward-facing capsule.

-The first contributions that strike the receiver from the front have path lengths of 11m and 13m, which should correspond to strong impulses at 0.0324s and 0.0382s.

 These expectations are reflected in the results, shown in +@fig:cardioid.
-The impulse response is silent at the time of the direct contribution, 0.00882s.
-The first significant level is recorded at 0.0147s, with the loudest contributions seen at 0.0324s and 0.0382s.
+The impulse response is silent in the away-facing capsule at the time of the direct contribution, 0.00882s.
+The first significant level is recorded at 0.0147s, with a loud contribution seen at 0.0324s.
+In the capsule facing toward the source, the first two contributions are loud, with no contribution at 0.0324s.
 These results are consistent across the spectrum, indicating that the microphone model is matched between both simulation methods.

 ![The response measured at cardioid microphones pointing toward and away from the source.
 The times marked with dotted lines, from left to right, are the